gammapy/gammapy/docs/index.rst

     ---
     :img-top: _static/index_user_guide.svg

-    Tutorials
+    User guide
-    ^^^^^^^^^
+    ^^^^^^^^^^

-    The tutorials provide in-depth information on the key concepts of Gammapy with useful background information and explanation.
+    The user guide provide in-depth information on the key concepts of Gammapy with useful background information and explanation, as well as tutorials in the form of Jupyter notebooks.

     +++

-    .. link-button:: tutorials/index
+    .. link-button:: userguide/index
             :type: ref
-            :text: To the tutorials
+            :text: To the user guide
             :classes: btn-block btn-secondary stretched-link

     ---